 Any dog over six months old adopted from NCBCRA will have been spayed or neutered.
 Dogs we place that are too young to be altered will include a future spay/neuter agreement that requires they be altered at the appropriate age.
 Breeding border collies is a time-

 All adopters will be required to complete an Adoption Application and have it approved prior to enquiring about or meeting any dogs.
+If you have an approved Adoption Application on file that is over one year old, please fill out a new application.
 You can complete the application on-

 All adopters will be required to sign an Adoption Agreement at the time of adoption.
 Please open this PDF file and read it carefully.
 If you have any questions on it please let us know prior to your adoption appointment.